Azerbaijan arrests former top Karabakh minister as exodus tops 50,000 | Law-Order

 Azerbaijan arrests former top Karabakh minister as exodus tops 50,000

-His wife Zonabend said she asked for people's "prayers and support for my husband's safe release".
+Miller told reporters Washington was aware of Vardanyan's arrest and was "closely monitoring the situation".
 Tens of thousands have been killed in wars over Karabakh since the 1991 fall of the Soviet Union, of which both Armenia and Azerbaijan were part.

 A former head of the breakaway ethnic Armenian government in Nagorno-Karabakh was arrested by Azerbaijan on Wednesday as he tried to escape into Armenia as part of an exodus of tens of thousands of people that has triggered a humanitarian crisis.
 Ruben Vardanyan, a billionaire banker and philanthropist, headed Karabakh's separatist government between November 2022 and February 2023.